 This matters because UVA rays are more abundant than UVB rays, and UVA damage is more subtle than the sunburns induced mainly by UVB rays.
 UVA rays can damage your skin invisibly by suppressing the immune system and aging the skin over time; overexposure of these rays are also linked to the development of melanoma, squamous cell carcinoma and basal cell carcinoma, too.

 Now, it’s important to note that there is no perfect sunscreen.
-Many contain harmful chemicals, and even mineral-based ones often contain nanoparticles, minute ingredients that can cross the blood-brain barrier and also harm aquatic life.
+Many contain harmful chemicals, and even mineral-based ones could contain nanoparticles, minute ingredients that can cross the blood-brain barrier and also harm aquatic life.
 Beyond that, sunscreen is unique compared to many other personal care products because you coat it thickly onto your skin, often multiple times a day.
 You don’t get that type of hours-long, skin-absorbing exposure with something like, say, shampoo you quickly wash off.

 That’s why it’s very important to look for safer sunscreens if you use them and to recognize that you can’t only rely on sunscreens alone to prevent sun overexposure.

-“No product is going to be fully protective and no product will last on your skin for more than two hours max,” explains Lunder.
-She says thickly applying sunscreen coatings, reapplying every time you’re out of the water and choosing a better product to begin with are all key.
+No product is going to be fully protective and no product will last on your skin for more than two hours max, EWG has noted in the past.
+They recommend thickly applying sunscreen coatings, reapplying every time you’re out of the water and choosing a better product to begin with are all key.
 But other sun smart methods to avoid overexposures are a must.
+In fact, sunscreen should actually be your last line of defense against the sun after adopting other more effective measures.
 More on those later.

-The Best Sunscreens of 2019, Beach & Sport
+The Best Sunscreens of 2022: For Recreation

-- Attitude 100% Mineral Sunscreen, Fragrance Free, SPF 30
+- ATTITUDE Mineral Sunscreen, Fragrance Free, SPF 30

 - All Good Sunstick, Unscented, SPF 30